 Requirements of a Virtual Assistant; Its Not as Easy as it Seems

 When looking for a virtual assistant, employers vary in their specific requirements for their potential VA.
-My friend Sunil, at The Extra Money Blog talks about his virtual assistants and how they improve his life.
-Here is a list of recommended core competencies for a virtual assistant.
+Here is a list of recommended core competencies in the job description of a virtual assistant.

-• Knowledge in operating basic equipments, like computer, phone, printer, scanner, copier, fax, and modem
+• Knowledge in operating basic equipment, like computer, phone, printer, scanner, copier, fax, and modem.

 Any worker will need tools and equipment to do her job such as a reliable computer and updated software applications (such as Microsoft Office, Skype, and an antivirus program).
 When working as a virtual assistant, it is also important that you have a dependable internet connection, fax machine or printer with fax, and phone with voice mail or answering machine.